 Tommy and Sherrie Pippin started Lazy Boy BBQ as a husband-and-wife competitive barbecue team that won their way through local cook-offs.
 The couple decided to start a food truck business on the side for weekends and special events but they soon got so many demands that it became their full-time gig!
 “Our smoked meat is authentic.
 It slow-smokes the entire time on a stick smoker, not an electric one,” says Tommy.
 “It’s real and it’s unbeatable.”
 Their amazing BBQ nachos are a favorite with slow-smoked pork or chicken, nacho cheese, queso fresco, sour cream, jalapeños and their in-house barbecue sauce.
 But Tommy and Sherrie say that their BBQ in a cup is their best kept secret.
 “It has a cult-like following.
 People who try it love it and crave it,” says Tommy.
 “It’s our beans, topped with meat, topped with slaw, layered in a cup.
 The way our ingredients taste together is amazing!
 Sherrie created it for festivals because no one wants to walk around with a whole plate of barbecue.
 It has really taken off.”

 Lazy Boy also serves homemade desserts like banana pudding and seasonal pies to satisfy that sweet tooth, as well.
-Try this authentic, smoky goodness around town, or visit their new brick-and-mortar location in Old Town Helena.
+Try this authentic, smoky goodness around town, or visit their brick-and-mortar location at 9330 Highway 119 in Alabaster.
 “We have met so many awesome people and made some true friendships and connections,” says Sherrie.
 The owners love their customers just as much as their food, so come in and chat with some of the best slow-cookers in town.

 Saw’s Street Kitchen food truck brings Saw’s delicious barbecue with that Southern and soul food twist we know and love in the Magic City.
 While their original pork sandwich and French fries is their best seller, they get the most compliments on their cheese grits and turnip greens.
 But owner Michael Brandon is adamant about their sandwiches.
 “The meatloaf sandwich is awesome!
 We serve it ‘Roll Tide’-style, covered in Saw’s white barbecue sauce with lettuce, tomatoes, onions and pickles,” he says.
 “The second runner-up would be the ‘Boss Hog pork sandwich’ with pimiento cheese, cole slaw, pickles and Saw’s Sauce.”
 If you get lucky and catch them when they’re serving a signature dessert, make sure to order it!
 They occasionally have treats like banana pudding, peach cobbler and lemon buttermilk pie — and they are to die for!